UweR70/Blink-XT2/README.md

     <br>
   </li>
   <li>
-    While 'InitAndDownload.cs' contains the fully developed functionality to login and download all videos and thumbnails<br>
+    While 'InitAndDownload.cs' (<a href="https://github.com/UweR70/Blink-XT2/blob/master/Blink-XT2/Classes/InitAndDownload.cs" target="_blank">link</a>) contains the fully developed functionality to login and download all videos and thumbnails<br>
-    for all networks, is 'Quicktest.cs' meant as demonstration how to use/feed the API calls.<br>
+    for all networks, is 'Quicktest.cs' (<a href="https://github.com/UweR70/Blink-XT2/blob/master/Blink-XT2/Classes/Quicktest.cs" target="_blank">link</a>)meant as demonstration how to use/feed the API calls.<br>
     <br>
     The tabPage 'InitSummary' <i>plays</i> a little bit with the gathered login, network, camera, video and thumbnail data.<br>
     <br>